EllenJCoombs/SICB_2021/Transcript_Coombs_talk.md

-# Transcript to accompany Ellen Coombs’ Romer talk – SVP 2020
+# Transcript to accompany Ellen Coombs’ SICB 2021

 ## Cranial morphology in whales:
 ## A study spanning the evolutionary history and diversity of the cetacean skull